 Cruise ships in the Great Barrier Reef Marine Park

-- treated sewage (from an International Maritime Organisation (IMO) approved plant) is only discharged when maintaining at least three nautical miles or 5.556 kilometre distance from a reef, island or the mainland.
+- Treated sewage (from an International Maritime Organisation [IMO] approved plant) is only discharged from holding tanks when at least three nautical miles or 5.556 km seaward of a reef, island or mainland.

-- macerated and disinfected sewage (from an IMO approved plant) is not discharged in the Marine Park.
-Ships may only discharge this type of sewage if located at least three nautical miles or 5.556 kilometre from the boundary of the Marine Park (which is taken as 'nearest land' by the IMO).
+- Macerated and disinfected sewage (from an IMO approved plant) is not discharged in the Great Barrier Reef Marine Park.
+Cruise ships must only discharge this type of sewage if located at least three nautical miles or 5.556 km from the seaward boundary of the Great Barrier Reef Marine Park (which is taken as 'nearest land' by the IMO*).

-- Untreated or treated sewage (from a non-IMO approved plant) must not be discharged into the Marine Park or an area at least 12 nautical miles or 22.224 kilometre from the boundary of the Marine Park.
+- Untreated or treated sewage (from a non IMO approved plant) must not be discharged into the Great Barrier Reef Marine Park or an area at least 12 nautical miles or 22.224 km from the boundary of the Great Barrier Reef Marine Park.

 Ships on international voyages

-All ships engaged in international voyages (including cruise ships and trading ships) have to abide by obligations under Annex IV of the International Marine Pollution Convention (MARPOL 73/78).
+All ships engaged in international voyages (including cruise ships and trading ships) have to comply with all relevant Annexes of the International Marine Pollution Convention (MARPOL 73/78).

-For more details on these requirements and the MARPOL definition of nearest land, please visit the Australian Maritime Safety Authority website.
+For more details on these requirements please visit the Australian Maritime Safety Authority website.